 3. Loss of tooth – severe trauma to the tooth can cause loss of tooth structure with severe pain.
-Commonly tooth fragments remain inside the jaw which have to be consulted by the dentist.
+Commonly tooth fragments remain inside the jaw which has to be consulted by the dentist.

-4. Entire tooth loss – accidents are mostly associated with loss of entire tooth.
+4. Entire tooth loss – accidents are mostly associated with loss of an entire tooth.
 They have to be replaced for the structural and functional integrity of the oral cavity.

-How to diagnose broken teeth ?
+How to diagnose broken teeth?

-Complications: If the broken tooth are left.
+Complications: If the broken tooth is left.

 They may cause: